 1. Use pre-employment screening data to evaluate candidate skills

 Your time is too valuable to waste interviewing candidates who lack the skills to expand your business.
-The decision-making abilities of your job applicants can and should be evaluated.
+The decision-making abilities of job applicants can and should be evaluated.

 Do it right, the first time.
 That old saying for construction, “measure twice, cut once,” also applies to recruitment.
 Measure twice–critical thinking skills AND the mindset to apply those skills–hire only once.